Blocks and families for cyclotomic Hecke algebras: The exceptional irreducible complex reflection groups

 The above algorithm is, due to step 3, heuristic.
-However, as we have said in the previous section, for the cases we have used it ($G_7$, $G_{11}$, $G_{19}$, $G_{26}$, $G_{28}$, $G_{32}$), we have been able to determine (using the criteria explained also in the previous section) that the partition obtained at the end is minimal and corresponds to the blocks we are looking for.\\
+However, we will see in the next section that we only need to apply this algorithm to the groups $G_7$, $G_{11}$, $G_{19}$, $G_{26}$, $G_{28}$ and $G_{32}$.
+In these cases, we have been able to determine (using again the criteria presented in section 5.1) that the partition obtained at the end is minimal and corresponds to the blocks we are looking for.\\ \\ \begin{remark} \emph{Eventually, the above algorithm provides us with the correct Rouquier blocks for all exceptional irreducible complex reflection groups, except for $G_{34}$.} \end{remark}\ \\ \\ \begin{remark} \emph{If $\mathfrak{p}_1$, $\mathfrak{p}_2$ are two prime ideals of $\mathbb{Z}_K$ lying over the same prime number $p$, we have observed that, for all exceptional irreducible complex reflection groups, the $\mathfrak{p}_1$-blocks always coincide with the $\mathfrak{p}_2$-blocks.
+Therefore, we can talk about determining the $p$-blocks associated with no and each essential hyperplane.} \end{remark}

-The Rouquier blocks associated with no essential hyperplane (resp. with the essential hyperplane corresponding to some essential monomial $M$) are unions of the blocks of $A_{\mathfrak{p}A}\mathcal{H}$ (resp. of $A_{\mathfrak{q}_M}\mathcal{H}$) for all $\mathfrak{p}$ lying over primes which divide the order of the group $W$.
-We have observed that the above algorithm provides us with the correct Rouquier blocks for all exceptional complex reflection groups in all cases, except for the ``spetsial'' case of $G_{34}$.